Congo denounces insurgency as Rwandan army "invasion"

 The rapid M23 rebel advance has opened the way for a possible assault on the North Kivu provincial capital Goma, where U.N. peacekeepers have reinforced their positions.

-Residents reported that U.N. armored vehicles were guarding major crossroads of the city and also patrolling the outskirts.
+Residents reported that U.N. armoured vehicles were guarding major crossroads of the city and also patrolling the outskirts.

 M23 political commissar Colonel Vianney Kazarama also denied the rebels received any support from Rwanda.
 “We have the support of the population ...
 We took many weapons in Bunagana, Rutshuru, and Rumangabo.
 Are these places in Rwanda?” he said.